ioccc-src/winner/bin/README.md

 ### [chk-entry.sh](%%REPO_URL%%/bin/chk-entry.sh)
 </div>

-Check an entry directory to verify that both the files in its manifest (`.entry.json`) exist and that no other files exist.
+Check an entry directory to verify that all the files in its manifest (`.entry.json`) exist in the git repo.

 Usage: